learn-co-curriculum/phase-3-orms-find-or-create-by/README.md

-# ORM: Preventing Record Duplication
+# Find or Create By

 ## Learning Goals